benjfranklin/minikube-sdlc/README.md

 # Minikube SDLC tools
-Configuration of SDLC tools on minikube
+This README describes the process for configuring an SDLC tools cluster on minikube.

 ## Install minikube